Skip to main content

 Module description

-This module introduces the techniques of algebra and linear algebra together with some applications.
+In this module we introduce you to the techniques of algebra and linear algebra together with some applications.

 Learning objectives